Vicent-WD/Vicent-WD/README.md

 <a href="https://personalplus.com.ve" target="_blank" >❤️ Wedding & Event Planner WebSite</a>

 A beautiful, complete and useful web site for an important brand of Wedding and Event Planners of LATAM. <br>
-I'm very proud of all the helpful that has been the platform showing the awesome events and been the way to catch new clients <br>
+I'm very proud of all the helpful that has been the platform to showing the awesome events and been the way to catch new clients <br>

 > [!NOTE]
 > At the moment to create new site for brands, I become part of the team been conscient about the big true;